gradle/develocity-oss-projects/README.md

 - [Testcontainers](https://ge.testcontainers.org)
 - [XWiki](https://ge.xwiki.org)

-## Usage

-This project is currently in progress and initial content will be published soon.

 ## Learn more

-Visit our website to learn more about [Gradle Enterprise][gradle-enterprise].
+Visit our website to learn more about [Gradle Enterprise][gradle-enterprise] and the [Gradle Enterprise supported OSS projects](https://gradle.com/enterprise-customers/oss-projects/).

 ## License